MohammadJrab/bookly/README.md

-# bookly
+# bookly App

-A new Flutter project.

-## Getting Started
+Bookly App with Clean Architecture.

 This project is a starting point for a Flutter application.